TrySound/postcss-value-parser/README.md

 ### valueParser.walk(nodes, cb[, bubble])

-Walks each node and recursively each nodes of functions.
+Walks each provided node, recursively for each node in a function.

-If bubble is `false` and callback returns `false` on function node then deeper walking will be prevented.
+Returning `false` in the callback will prevent traversal of deeper, nested nodes(inside a function).
+You can use this to walk over only the immediate children. *note: This only applies if `bubble` is `false`(default).*

 Returns `this` instance.

-- `nodes` - value-parser node or nodes
+- `nodes`: `value-parser` node or nodes
-- `cb(node, index, nodes)`
+- `cb(node, index, nodes)`: function - Function to execute for each node
-- `bubble` walk since the deepest functions nodes
+- `bubble`: boolean - Walk from the deepest nodes upwards

 ### var p = valueParser(value)